 “In the event of a conflict with Taiwan or Japan, the Miyako Strait and Bashi Channel would be critical chokepoints, the seizure of which could delay third party intervention (e.g., by the United States) and secure the so-called first island chain,” I wrote in May.

-Furthermore, I pointed out that People’s Liberation Army doctrine specifically calls for the sealing off of the Yellow Sea, South China Sea, and East China Sea from U.S. air and naval assets in the event of a military confrontation, which would mandate a quick seizure of the waterways by the Chinese military to keep enemy forces at bay.
+Furthermore, I pointed out that, under some warfighting scenarios, People’s Liberation Army doctrine reportedly calls for the sealing off of the Yellow Sea, South China Sea, and East China Sea from U.S. air and naval assets in the event of a military confrontation, which would mandate a quick seizure of the waterways by the Chinese military to keep enemy forces at bay.